Paras-is-coding/React_HS_Series/readme.md

     - using another useEffect(()=>{addtodos to LS},[todos])

 - Now we need not to worry about localstorage as we're gonna add todos remove todos in context

+- Also in TodoForm component we'll add todo using addTodo(todo) from context using useTodo() hook